Ready or not Independence Day Week is here and now is the time to prepare your animal family to stay safe and secure.

 The loud bangs, flashing lights, and deep vibrations overwhelm pets’ nervous systems.

 And once they’re in panic mode, it’s incredibly hard for them to settle.
-Their fear drowns out everything—including your voice.
+Their fear drowns out everything—including your voice and any attempt to soothe them.

 My beloved Keeshond, Kobe Bear—now In Spirit—struggled terribly with fireworks.
 The first July 4th we spent together, I had no idea he’d melt down the way he did.
 He trembled, barked, paced, and tried to hide in the smallest spaces he could find.